Rachilde: Poetry and short fiction

 Rachilde wrote short stories that were published in Mercure de France and other literary reviews.
-She released collections of the stories along with other material, including Le Démon de l'Absurde (1894), Contes et Nouvelles (1900), and The Theater of Animals (1926).
-One such story, originally written for Mercure de France in 1892 is, "La Dent," a dark and disturbing tale about the two sides of sensual experience, the nature of womanhood, and identity horror, all centering around a lost tooth.
-In typical Rachilde fashion, the main character begins to experience a sexualized obsession and drown in a mixture of memory, fantasy, and fact.
+She released collections of the stories along with other material, including Le Démon de l'absurde (1894), Contes et Nouvelles (1900), and The Theater of Animals (1926).
+One such story, originally written for Mercure de France in 1892, is "La Dent", a dark and disturbing tale about the two sides of sensual experience, the nature of womanhood, and identity horror, all centering around a lost tooth.
+In typical Rachilde fashion, the main character begins to experience a sexualized obsession and drowns in a mixture of memory, fantasy, and fact.

-She also published two poorly received volumes of poetry: Les Accords Perdus (1937 - "Lost Deals") and Survie (1945 - "Survival").
+She also published two poorly received volumes of poetry: Les Accords perdus (1937 – "Lost Deals") and Survie (1945 – "Survival").

 Non-fiction

 Rachilde wrote countless reviews and essays for the various magazines and newspapers that thrived in Paris during this time.
 These are, strictly speaking, non-fiction, but their purpose was really to manage the fictional world that the writers were creating.
 She wanted to amplify the work of those she admired or supported, and she knew well how much of a role just being talked about could play.
 In typical Rachilde recursive behavior, non-fiction was a vehicle for fiction.